UCO Funeral Service Education Frequently asked questions.

 What is the difference between the Bachelor's Degree and Certificate Program?

-The course work for the Certificate in Funeral Service meets licensing requirements in many states.
-However; additional college hours of credit are required for Oklahoma funeral directing and embalming licensure so the number of hours needed for OK licensure are similar to the hours required for the Bachelor's degree.
+The degree of education required for licensing varies by state.
+The Bachelor's Degree in Funeral Service from UCO meets or exceeds the educational portion of licensing requirements for all states.
+The Certificate in Funeral Service alone does not meet licensing requirements in Oklahoma in addition to other states.
+The Certificate is comprised of less hours than the Bachelor's Degree but in some cases, when transferring in credit hours you it may take a similar amount of hours to complete the advanced degree.
+The Certificate does not contain as many Core and Elective hours as the Bachelor's Degree.
 The majority of students attending UCO are pursuing the Bachelor's Degree option.
 Students should check on the state requirements for the state within which they intend to practice prior to choosing their course of study.

 I am from out of state, can I complete the coursework online?